 In some firms, such as chemical processing plants, bulk materials are used as needed by operations departments without asking warehousing.
 In other facilities, however, a stock requisition is prepared by production control and forwarded to warehousing, requesting that materials be delivered to specific locations within production departments.

-The record keeping within warehousing requires a stock record for each item that is carried in inventories.
+The record-keeping within warehousing requires a stock record for each item that is carried in inventories.
 The individual item is called a stock-keeping.
 Stock records are running accounts that show the on-hand balance, receipts, verified or corrected.
-It is customary today to use cycle accounting maintain stock record accuracy in perpetual inventory accounting systems.
+It is customary today to use cycle accounting to maintain stock record accuracy in perpetual inventory accounting systems.

 Cycle counting is an ongoing effort to count the number of units of each material in inventory compare this number to the balance shown on stock records, and reconcile the difference.
-The two-fold, and reconcile the purpose of cycle counting is to correct the stock records and, more important, to inventory system and initially correct actions.
+The two-fold, and reconcile the purpose of cycle counting is to correct the stock records and, more importantly, to the inventory system and initially correct actions.
 In cycle counting, when a material is counted is determined by a counting schedule for that material.
-A material may be counted when it reaches its recorder point when a shipment of materials is received, or at a particular time interval.
+Material may be counted when it reaches its recorder point when a shipment of materials is received, or at a particular time interval.

 High-value, fast-moving materials often tend to be counted more frequently.
 But how often we count an inventory item (monthly, quarterly, etc) should depend on two factors:

-This is the focusing of one or more persons’ attention on a particular order batch of materials for the purpose of speeding up the order through all or part of the entire materials system.
+This is the focusing of one or more persons’ attention on a particular order batch of materials to speed up the order through all or part of the entire materials system.
 De-expediting means slowing down an order.

 Expediting or de-expediting is necessary usually because unforeseen events have caused an order for materials or products to be late or early.